CoolGuy158-Git/MusicPlayer/README.md

 - Only plays .mp3 files in the same directory as the script

 - Progress bar updates may lag slightly depending on system performance

-- Fast forward and rewind reset the Pygame music position, which may briefly restart playback

 ## Future Improvements